tezexInfo/TezProxy/README.md

 ```
 tezos:
-  host: 127.0.0.1  // Tezos Node Host
+  host: tezos      // should be `tezos`for recommended Setup
   port: 8732       // Tezos Node Port

 server:
-  port: 8899       // Port that TezProxy will run at
+  port: 80       // Port that TezProxy will run at

 proxy:
   readTimeout: 1